Aperol Sour: Two Variations

 Shaking your cocktail

-To make the straight Aperol sour or the gin version without egg white, add your ingredients to your cocktail shaker with ice.
+For a simple Aperol sour cocktail or the gin version without egg white, add your ingredients to your cocktail shaker with ice.
 Shake for 10 to 20 seconds to chill and strain.

-You can serve this sour up in a chilled coupe or in a lowball glass with a large ice cube.
+You can serve this Aperol sour variation straight up in a chilled coupe or in a lowball glass with a large ice cube.
 Those large ice cubes are slower to melt, so they don’t dilute your drink as much as smaller cubes.
 Garnish with a lemon twist or dried orange slice.

-To make an Aperol sour with egg white, do a dry shake.
-Like in this creamy espresso martini or gin espresso martini, the dry shake allows you to shake longer to create a foamy top for your Aperol sour but doesn’t over-dilute your drink.
+For an Aperol gin sour with an egg white foam, you’ll do a dry shake.
+Like in this creamy espresso martini or gin espresso martini, the dry shake allows you to shake longer to create a foamy top for your Aperol gin sour but doesn’t over-dilute your drink.

 What to serve with an Aperol sour

-Both versions of the Aperol sour are light.
-So sip them on their own or enjoy with a light dish like:
+Both of these Aperol sours are light and so best sipped on their own or enjoy with a light meal like:

 - A salad like this rainbow salad bowl or peach burrata Caprese.